 Pros and Cons of PEX Pipes

-Easy installation—PEX uses a “crimp” installation method that involves crimping a ring around a ribbed fitting using a specialized tool.
+Easy installation—PEX uses a “crimp” installation method that involves crimping a ring around a ribbed fitting using a specialized tool, so the pipes can be connected without soldering.
 PEX can even be retrofitted to copper or PVC pipes using the crimp method and specialized fittings.

 Flexibility—PEX piping is conducive to tight spaces and sharp corners and can stretch for long distances without requiring additional fittings.